“Don’t it always seem to go, that you don’t know what you’ve got till it’s gone…….”

 Shoes can be cleaned.
 You can dry your feet at day’s end.
 Damaged vegetation and erosion are not so easily remedied.
 The solution?
 Simple.
 If you are walking on a trail, irrespective of whether it is muddy or not, suck it up and stick to the path.
 Channel your inner Buddhist and follow the “middle way.”

-Note: If walking over trailless terrain in a group, you can lessen your environmental impact by fanning out, in order to avoid forming paths which future hikers may follow.
+Note: The above commentary refers specifically to popular areas in which a formal trail system is in place.
+If walking over trailless terrain in a group, you can lessen your environmental impact by fanning out, in order to avoid forming paths which future hikers may follow.

 No trace camping is all about minimizing your wilderness footprint.
 When you leave a pristine campsite, it should be as if you were never there.
 When departing from an established site, aim to leave it a little better than what you found it.